sindhu-sp/COVID-Tracker/README.md

 The following things are incorporated in this application:

-* The covid tracker is provided with a modal input form where the user can input a state of his/her choice.
+* The covid tracker is provided with an input form where the user can input a state of his/her choice.
 * Upon validation of the state name, the user is presented with an interactive map of the state.
 * Pins are dropped on the counties of the state.
-* If the user hovers on it the covid data for the particular county pops up.
+* If the user hovers/clicks on it the covid data for the particular county pops up.
 * He is also presented with the current covid statistics of the state as on current date.
 * The above has been accomplished using the following:
      * fetch() to https://apidocs.covidactnow.org